Bet on autumn brunch to boost your business

 https://cdn.theforkmanager.com/static/styles/wysiwyg_blog/public/dessert-brunch-ideas.jpg?itok=R4ouoHva

-Let's take the example of the lemon meringue tartlets, strawberry marshmallow, and choux buns with salty butter caramel which are served every Sunday at Le Gabriel restaurant in Paris, which has two stars in the Guide MICHELIN.
+Let's take the example of the lemon meringue tartlets, strawberry marshmallows, and choux buns with salty butter caramel, all of which are served every Sunday at Le Gabriel restaurant in Paris, which has two stars in the Michelin Guide.

 Drinks